Discover 10 Highlights from Art Basel Paris 2025

 6. Isaac Julien at Jessica Silverman Gallery

-Jessica Silverman Gallery presents photographic works from Sir Isaac Julien’s monumental new film, All That Changes You.
+Jessica Silverman Gallery presents an elegant photographic work from Sir Isaac Julien’s monumental new film, All That Changes You.
 Metamorphosis.
-The film is a ten-screen installation commissioned to celebrate the 500th anniversary of Palazzo Te in Mantua, Italy, where it is currently on view through February 1.
+The film is a ten-screen installation that was commissioned to celebrate the 500th anniversary of Palazzo Te in Mantua, Italy, where it is currently on view through February 1.
 Starring Gwendoline Christie and Sheila Atim, the work follows two prophetic, otherworldly celestial beings who emerge from the palazzo’s Renaissance frescoed walls to embark on a philosophical, time-traveling journey.
 The gallery had sold an edition of the stunning inkjet print, Satellite (All That Changes You.
-Metamorphosis), (2025), which distills the film’s visuals.
+Metamorphosis), (2025).

 Abstract painting of a purple and pink architectural scene with arched windows and blurred foreground elements.